- 2 unexcused absences will drop your grade ½ letter grade

 - Additional absences will continue to lower your grade by full letter steps.

 - 3 late arrivals/early departures (10 minutes or more) = 1 absence

 - More than 30 minutes late = full absence

 Attendance to all classes and class-related activities is expected.
 You are responsible for what happens in class whether you’re here or not.
 Organize with your classmates to get class information and materials you have missed.

 Expected absences: Within the first week of our course, please look ahead and see if you need to miss class for any excusable reason (religious holidays, CMU-sponsored events, medical or family emergencies, etc.) and email me.

 Illness: Let me know before class if you are ill and must miss class.
 I can be very understanding and accommodating about medical issues when you inform me in a timely and professional manner.

 Mental presence and social media.
 Physical and virtual presence means nothing if you’re “checked out”; your mental presence is paramount.
-During the instructor’s lectures or guest presentations, open laptops and social media are prohibited.
+During the professor’s lectures or guest presentations, open laptops and social media are prohibited.
 You can exist for few hours without tweeting, facebooking, chatting, texting, emailing.
-Any laptop or phone for social media, texting, etc. is banned during lectures, critiques and group discussion, unless specifically allowed/requested by the instructor.
+Any laptop or phone for social media, texting, etc. is banned during lectures, critiques and group discussion, unless specifically allowed/requested by the professors.

 Critique Days: Your presence is especially important on critique days.
 Sometimes students who have not completed their projects think that missing class is better than coming empty handed.
 This is the wrong assumption!
 Your participation on critique days is essential, regardless of whether or not your project is complete.
 Critique sessions and conversations help you understand our class standards, expectations, and criteria for good work.
 Even if your own project is unfinished, you are still expected to contribute productively to the class discussion.